sacherjj/CasperLabs/docs/KEYS.md

 `pk` files are not used by the system, but are generated with our tool in case validators were using the old style `id` files in their workflow.

+Note also that the `accounts.csv` has changed and will use both the public key and algorithm type.

 The recommended method for generating keys is to use the [Docker image](/hack/key-management/Dockerfile) that we provide.

 More advanced users may prefer to generate keys directly on their host OS.